Website Performance Metrics Explained

 Now comes the hardest part – the analysis.
 What does each metric tell you and is there a way to improve it?

+One of the most important website metrics is page load time.
 Page load time is the time it takes your browser to fully load the requested website.
 It measures the entire time – from entering a URL or clicking a link, until the page finally loads.
-Ideally, that should happen in less than 2 seconds.
+Ideally, that should happen in less than two seconds.

 Time to First Byte measures the time it takes for the web browser to receive the first byte of information after sending a request for a resource.
 A good TTFB result (0.8 seconds or less) means that your browser is responsive.
 To improve your TTFB, here’s what you can do: